peter-sattler/money-transfer-api/README.md

 1. The code produced by you is expected to be of high quality.
 2. There are no detailed requirements, use common sense.

+## Assumptions

+1. There is only one bank.
+(Revolut of course!!!) ;)
+2. There is only a single generic account type; no checking account, savings account, etc.
+3. Transactions always clear immediately.
+4. All currency is US Dollars (USD).

 Pete Sattler
 21 January 2019
 _peter@sattler22.net_